bmjoy/PlanetMiners/README.md

 # PlanetMiners
-Planet Miner is a rock raiders type game
+Planet Miner is a game inspired by rock raiders.
+Made in Unity